gerhean/gerhean_hugo_site/README.md

 hugo -D
 ```
 Output will be in `./public/` directory by default (`-d`/`--destination` flag to change it, or set `publishdir` in the config file).

+## Real Step 3: CI/CD

+Let Netlify handle the publishing of the site by simply adding a branch to be the build target.

+`netlify.toml` specifies how Netlify should build and deploy the site.